jnanadeepthiv/Variantis_Webserver/README.md

 ### **1. Transition and Transversion Analysis**
 - Calculate **transition (Ti)** and **transversion (Tv)** ratios for DNA sequences.
 - Generate a **nucleotide matrix** for comparative analysis.
-- Colour coded  alignment for individual pairs.
+- Colour-coded  alignment for individual pairs.
-- Summary matrices of the all the sequences.
+- Summary matrices of all the sequences.

 ### **2. User-Friendly Interface**
 - Intuitive design for easy navigation and file upload.